repobee/repobee-junit4/docs/usage.rst

    The output is color coded when displayed in a terminal.

 Let's digest what happened here.
-We provided the master repo name (``-mn fibonacci``) and the reference tests directory (``--junit4-reference-tests-dir /path/to/reference_tests``). ``repobee-junit4`` then looked in the test directory matching the master repo name (i.e. *fibonacci*) test directory and
+We provided the master repo name (``--mn fibonacci``) and the reference tests directory (``--junit4-reference-tests-dir /path/to/reference_tests``). ``repobee-junit4`` then looked in the test directory matching the master repo name (i.e. *fibonacci*) test directory and